BeatrisIlieva/drf-react-gems/README.md

     -   Password validation: All password changes and registrations are validated using custom logic to enforce strong password policies. (`server/src/accounts/validators/password.py`)
     -   Payment & order validation: All payment details (card number, expiry, CVV, cardholder name) are strictly validated using regex and business rules before processing orders. (`server/src/orders/services.py`)
     -   Model & serializer validation: All user input is validated at the serializer and model level, ensuring only valid data is saved to the database.
-    -   Comprehensive exception handling: All API endpoints use DRF’s exception handling to return clear, actionable error messages for invalid input, authentication errors, and business logic violations.

 -   **Client-side:**
-    -   Real-time form validation: All forms (registration, login, delivery, payment, password update, etc.) provide instant feedback as users type, using custom React hooks and validation helpers. (`client/src/hooks/useForm.js`)
+    -   Real-time form validation: All forms (registration, login, delivery, payment, password update, etc.) provide instant feedback as users type, using custom React hooks and validation helpers.
-    -   Password update form: Displays backend errors if the user enters an incorrect current password or tries to reuse their old password, guiding the user to correct the issue. (`client/src/components/pages/accounts/details/password-update-form/PasswordUpdateForm.jsx`)
-    -   Login form: Displays clear error messages if the user enters an incorrect email/username or password, reflecting backend authentication errors.
-    -   Registration form: If a user tries to register with an email that is already in use, the backend error is shown in the form, helping the user resolve the conflict.
-    -   Visual feedback with green/red/blue states: Input fields dynamically change color to indicate validation state (green for valid, red for invalid, blue for focus). (`client/src/styles/forms.scss`)
+    -   Visual feedback with green/red/blue states: Input fields dynamically change color to indicate validation state (green for valid, red for invalid, blue for focus).
-    -   Automatic focus on errors: When a form is submitted with errors, the first invalid input is automatically focused for user convenience. (`client/src/hooks/useFocusOnInvalidInput.js`)
-    -   Server-side error integration: Any validation errors returned from the backend are mapped to the correct form fields and displayed to the user in real time. (`client/src/components/reusable/input-field/InputField.jsx`)
+    -   Server-side error integration: Any validation errors returned from the backend are mapped to the correct form fields and displayed to the user in real time.

 ## 2. Bonus Features